balderdashy/mast/README.md

-# Mast 2.x
+# FRAMEWORK 2.x

 > Warning ::
-> Mast is an internal tool that we use at Balderdash.
+> FRAMEWORK is an internal tool that we use at Balderdash.
 We made it open-source, because... well, we like open-source software :)
 > It *is* based off of Backbone, and it *does* happen to be a great accompaniment to Sails, but the last thing I want
 > is to give anyone the impression you should make your front-end decision based on your back-end framework, or even that they should be connected!